-- tonomous flight.
-The Paparazzi autopilot hardware package comes with a GPS receiver which provides real-time information of the position of the SMARTSonde.
-The autopilot uses these data along with pitch and roll estimates from infrared thermopiles or an inertial measurement unit (IMU) in a feedback loop to adjust the flight control surfaces accordingly to maintain a preconfigured flight plan (Brisset et al., 2006).
-SMARTSonde - 10 is capable of directly measuring pressure, temperature, relative humidity, and trace gas concentrations, such as ozone.
-These quantities alone have been used to examine the boundary layer evening transition (Bonin et al., 2012).
+The SMARTSonde is capable of directly measuring pressure, temperature, relative humidity, and trace gas concentrations, such as ozone.
+An SHT75 is positioned underneath the wing to measure temperature accurately within 0.3 K and relative humidity within 1.8%.
+Static pressure is measured within 1.5 Pa at 1 Hz by an SCP1000 that is mounted inside the fuselage.
+Thermodynamic quantities alone have been used to examine the boundary-layer evening transition (Bonin et al., 2013).
 While thermodynamic variables can be measured during flights from onboard sensors, information about the wind speed and direction is not as easily obtained.
-Other methods of retrieving the 15 wind information from the UAS flight are necessary.
+Other methods of retrieving the wind information from the UAS flight are necessary.

 The three algorithms under investigation in this paper are (i) the best curve fitting method, (ii) no-flow-sensor, and (iii) the Paparazzi autopilot output, as discussed below.
-The first algorithm, best curve fitting, is based loosely on the initial wind retrieval method used by the SUMO group (Reuder et al., 2009), who found the wind speed by dividing the difference between the maximium and minimum ground relative speed by two.
+These algorithms are used to retrieve the horizontal 2-D wind vector.
+The first algorithm, best curve fitting, is based loosely on the initial wind retrieval method used by the SUMO group (Reuder et al., 2009), who found the wind speed by dividing the difference between the maximum and minimum ground relative speed by two.
 However, instead of simply using the maximum and minimum ground speeds around a circle, all GPS derived heading and ground speed measurements from around the circle are used to retrieve the wind profile.
 The second method is the "no-flow-sensor", detailed by Mayer et al. (2012).
 This algorithm uses a series of ground speed and azimuthal movement to estimate the wind.
 The third algorithm discussed is integrated into the Paparazzi autopilot system and provides a real-time estimate of the wind speed and direction to the user.
 These algorithms are based on measurements from an onboard GPS unit.
-Other ways to measure the wind exist, but require different flight plans than those used by the SMARTSonde or equipment not installed.
-For instance, Shuqing et al. (2004) estimated the wind based on the drift of a circular flight path if the plane maintains a constant roll rate.
-The middle of the circle would move downstream with the wind.
-More complex methods for measuring the wind have also been devised (e.g. van den Kroonenberg et al., 2008; Premerlani and Bizard, 2009).
-The performances of these different algorithms have not been thoroughly compared
+Other ways to measure the wind exist, but require different flight plans than those used by the SMARTSonde or more expensive instruments.
+For instance, Shuqing et al. (2004) estimated the wind based on the drift of a circular flight path if the aircraft maintains a constant roll rate.
+The middle of the circle would translate downstream with the wind.
+More complex sensors for measuring the wind have also been devised (e.g., van den Kroonenberg et al., 2008; Premerlani and Bizard, 2009).
+The performances of these different algorithms have not been thoroughly compared against each other or with other instrumentation prior to this paper.